lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab6.md

 * Since you know you will get no more than 100 doubles in the input file, you can declare an array to store the numbers with 100 slots.
-* Follow the selection sort pseudocode from the slides.
+* Follow the selection sort pseudocode from the slides carefully.

 ## Grading--100 points